opnfv/dovetail/docs/testing/user/cvpaddendum/index.rst

 and upstream projects whenever we can, and bridge the gaps when we must, to meet these basic requirements.

-We are not yet ready to support requirements such as hardware portability, carrier grade performance, fault management and other operational features, security, MANO and VNF verification.
-These areas are being studied for future considerations.
+We are not yet ready to include compliance requirements for capabilities such as hardware portability, carrier grade performance, fault management and other operational features, security, MANO and VNF verification.
+These areas are being studied for consideration in future CVP releases.

 In some areas, we will start with a limited level of verification initially, constrained by what community resources are able to support at this